There are so many special events scheduled for November/December 2018. Please check out everything to see and do in our newsletter link.

 Watercolor Painting Opportunity: Do you have an interest in water coloring?
 It takes space, inspiration and motivation and we can help.
 Join our established group of painters.
 The cost is $1 each week to the Senior Center.
 Please call 776-4478 to register and to get more information.

 Crafts: Tuesdays at 9:00 a.m. at the Center.
 We could use your help, hands and ideas.
 Come and make beaded jewelry to sell at the craft table during our yard sale.
 In addition we are making centerpieces for upcoming holiday events.

 Games at the Center: We have lots of opportunities to play cards and games at the Center.
 On Thursday mornings, at 9:30 a.m., we play 500 with a dedicated group of card players.
 On Thursday afternoons, at 12:30 p.m., Bob Ballard leads us in a variety of board games.
 Also, we have a game night once a month.
 Check the calendar for dates and times.
 Don’t ever consider playing games as frivolous; studies show that it stimulates your brain which helps counter the aging process.

-Breakfast Groups: On Friday, September 21st at 8:30 a.m.; we will be holding the Men's Breakfast.
-Come out and enjoy a hot, homemade breakfast made by Senior Center staff and its volunteers. $5.00 Mark your calendar for October 12th for the Ladies Breakfast.
+Breakfast Groups: On Friday, November 2nd at 8:30 a.m.; we will be holding the Men's Breakfast.
+And on Friday, December 7th we will be holding the Ladies' Breakfast.
+Come out and enjoy a hot, homemade breakfast made by Senior Center staff and its volunteers. $5.00 Just give us a call so we know that we will be expecting you.